UD-CISC374/educational-game-project-woody/final/egdd.md

 ## Core Gameplay Mechanics (Detailed)

-- Different Trash type will be randomly generated from the list at the bottom of the screen.
+- Different Trash type will be randomly generated from the list at the left edge of the screen.
-- 3 - 5 trash bins will be on the top side of the screen
+- 3 - 5 trash bins will be on the left side of the screen
 - Mouse drag trash with left click
 - if correct trash overlap with correct trash bin, you will earn point; otherwise lose point.

 ## Feedback

 Player can clearly see points add/deduct from the score board in the screen.
-Right/Wrong click will also turn trash bin into green/red for seconds.
+Right/Wrong click will also trigger different sound to tell the player.

 # Story and Gameplay

 ## Presentation of Rules

 The game will provide tutorial and explain mouse function, how to earn point and how will you lose point.
-It will also give demo of a simple gameplay.

 ## Presentation of Content